Eleonore Hendricks

-Eleonore Hendricks (born 1983) is an American actress, photographer and casting director based out of New York City.
+Eléonore Hendricks (born 1983) is an American actress, photographer and casting director based out of New York City.
 She has appeared in films such as A Guide to Recognizing Your Saints, as well as films by the Safdie brothers.

 After graduating from Smith College, Hendricks served as a casting director.
 As an actress, she starred in Nancy, Please in 2012.
 In 2015, she played a title role in Come Down Molly.